About this guide¶

 - Webview pages - when and how to embed UI inside the Revento app.

-- Sandbox usage and the path to production.
+- Going to production.

 What this guide does NOT cover¶